Walter Bersey

-Walter Charles Bersey (15 October 1874 – 21 April 1950) was a British electrical engineer who developed electric-driven vehicles in the late 19th-century.
+Walter Charles Bersey (15 October 1874 – 21 April 1950) was a British electrical engineer who developed electric-driven vehicles in the late 19th century.
 He developed a new form of dry battery that enabled him to build, in 1888, an electric bus that he ran successfully for at least 3000 mi.
 In March 1894 he built an electric parcel van that was used in central London and later developed electric private cars.
 Bersey also developed an electric cab design, 75 of which were built and used by the London Electrical Cab Company to run a service between 1897 and 1899.
 They were not financially successful owing to noise and vibration leading to excessive damage to tyres and batteries.
 In his later career Bersey developed designs for internal combustion engine cars and during the First World War served with the Royal Flying Corps and Royal Air Force.

 Early life and inventing career

 Bersey was born on 15 October 1874.
-He studies at the Finsbury College of Engineering, attending courses given by physicist and electrical engineer Silvanus P. Thompson.
+He studied at the Finsbury College of Engineering, attending courses given by physicist and electrical engineer Silvanus P. Thompson.

 Early in life he developed a new type of dry battery that allowed him to construct a working electric bus in 1888.
 By mid-August 1894 he had run the bus successfully over a distance of 3000–4000 mi.
 In March of that year Bersey had developed an electric parcel van for use in the City of London.
 This had an effective range of 25–50 mi and running costs said to be half that of a horse-drawn van.
 The prototype covered 1000 mi in the following 11 months and was well received in the press; though it was derided as dangerous by crossing sweepers, bus and cab drivers.